 Both stores also offer financing for home improvement professionals.
 Home Depot has two options from Citibank: a Commercial Revolving Charge Card, with no annual fee and a choice between regular monthly payments or paying off the balance, and a Commercial Credit Account, which lets pros track spending by buyer or itemize billing by job number.
 Both offer 60 days to pay with no interest and fuel discounts at participating Shell stations to cardholders who enroll.
 Lowe's Business Credit accounts include the standard Lowe's Business Account, with flexible payment terms and no annual fee, and the Business Rewards Card, which lets users earn American Express points on purchases.
 All Lowe's Business Credit cardholders get 5 percent off purchases.

-Both accept returns of most merchandise within 90 days of purchase, but Home Depot has more exceptions.
+Both accept returns of most merchandise within 90 days of purchase, and will issue a full refund rather than a store credit (in most cases, though see below), but Home Depot has more exceptions.
 The retailer puts a 30-day limit on returns of generators, furniture, gas-powered equipment or tractors, mattresses, area rugs, and consumer electronics such as TVs or computers.
 Lowe's shortens the return window to 30 days for outdoor power equipment, major appliances, and highway trailers.
 The chain also notes that it will only accept returns of winter seasonal items on or before Dec.
 26.

 Home Depot specifies that merchandise must be new and unused, and that customers who receive damaged items should contact customer support within 30 days, while Lowe's does not.
 Home Depot gives cardholders an entire year to return merchandise purchased with a store card, however.